Alicia Cervantes

-Alicia Cervantes Herrera (born 24 January 1994) is a Mexican football forward who currently plays for Liga MX Femenil side Guadalajara.
+Alicia "Licha" Cervantes Herrera (born 24 January 1994) is a Mexican professional footballer who plays as a forward for Liga MX Femenil side Guadalajara and the Mexico national team.

-Career
+A prolific goal scorer, Cervantes is Chivas historic top goal scorer and one of the top goal scorers in Liga MX Femenil, with more than 150 league goals.

+Early life

 Alicia Cervantes was born on 24 January 1994 in Arandas, Jalisco.

+Club career

 She made her professional debut playing for Atlas on 29 July 2017 in a match against Guadalajara.
 Cervantes left Atlas at the end of the tournament because the club management refused to raise her $1500 MXN monthly wage (approximately $60 USD).